-This graduate certificate is designed specifically to help current and aspiring entrepreneurs conceptualize and develop new business ventures and/or new products to take to market.
-This 12-credit certificate will engage students in a creative process that includes opportunity recognition, idea generation and selection, the lean start-up process, and business plan development.
+The New Ventures and Entrepreneurs Graduate Certificate program at Penn State Great Valley is designed specifically for current and aspiring entrepreneurs, to help students conceptualize and develop new business ventures and/or new products to take to market.
+The program will engage students in a creative process including opportunity recognition, idea generation and selection, the lean start-up process, and business plan development.
 Using a cross-disciplinary approach, students will gain competence in writing all sections of a professional business plan, including the presentation of financial statements and market data.
 Students will also have an opportunity to pitch their new ventures/products to potential funders.

 The successful applicant is generally expected to have a minimum combined junior/senior grade-point average of 3.0 (B) on a 4.0 scale.